 This kind of data is usually retrieved by official regional or country institutions, and typically delayed up to six to nine months.
 By the time the data is accessed and evaluated, it’s become obsolete.
 While historical data is important to consider, it must be supported by forecasting analysis, especially in periods of uncertainty like the Covid Pandemic.

-What data should you integrate in your analysis to effectively manage your marketing advertising plan?
+What data should you integrate into your analysis to effectively manage your marketing advertising plan?

 - Upcoming Flight Bookings with 12-month forecast

 - Traveler Insights: Distribution of bookings and booking window by country of origin

 - Length of stay by country of origin

 - Cabin class, number of passengers per booking and one way vs. round trip

 Having this information at your disposal, you can compare today against last year’s trend to more effectively allocate budgets.

 By knowing where your visitors come from, when they book their trip and when they arrive, you can target the right audience, with the right message, at the right time.